savirsingh/pytocpp/README.md

 - Don't rely entirely on Py To CPP.

   #### It's important to have some C++ skills, even when using this automated converter.
 It will help you debug potential issues and/or optimization opportunities for   very large script conversions.

+### Take a look at the examples included in this repository.